ChangshuoWei/E-R_anticorrelation-associated-hypotheses/README.md

-We tested the E-R anticorrelation in with eight RNA viurses, to verify the cytotoxicity aviodance hypothesis.
+We tested the E-R anticorrelation in ten viurses, to verify the cytotoxicity aviodance hypothesis.
 We did not observe an E-R anticorrealtion in these viurses, providing an evidence for the cytotoxicity aviodance hypothesis.
 This code includes all the code to generate the figures in the paper entitled:"The missing expression level-evolutionary rate anticorrelation in viruses supports the cytotoxicity avoidance hypothesis".